I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 6. Tencent Maps

-Tencent owns some of the most popular apps in China including WeChat, QQ and Tencent Video (China’s YouTube equivalent).
+Tencent owns some of the most popular apps in China including WeChat and Tencent Video (China’s YouTube equivalent).

 It’s no surprise then that Tencent wants a piece of the maps pie in China.

-In February 2020, Tencent Maps (along with WeChat) raised eyebrows by launching a special map that pinpointed residential communities infected by COVID-19.
+Back in 2020, Tencent Maps (along with WeChat) raised eyebrows by launching a special map that identified residential communities infected by COVID-19.
+Hopefully those days are behind us!

-Like Baidu and Amap, you’ll need to be a Chinese language whiz to use this one.
+Like Baidu Maps, you’ll need to be a Chinese language whiz to use this one.

 What about Bing Maps?